kevinbazira/algori-shop/readme.txt

 3. Gutenberg plugin

 == Changelog ==

+= 1.0.3 - Mar 11 2019 =
+* Added support for centered content when sidebar is empty especially in Gutenberg
+* Updated all WooCommerce pages main content to col-sm-9 and respective sidebar col-sm-3
+* Updated all normal Blog pages main content to col-sm-8 and respective sidebar col-sm-4
+* Updated POT file in languages folder

 = 1.0.2 - Feb 12 2019 =
 * Changed main content area to col-sm-9 in both index.php and page.php